CompareTheo/learningpython/docs/lesson-three.md

 ---
 ### Defining Functions
+- Using scripting langages to accomplish tasks in your work is akin to having LEGO bricks you can use to build the things you might need.
+- However, you might not want to always rebult the same LEGO structures over and over again.
+Be that for use across a variety of projects, or because you might want to use the same functionality repeatedly witin the single project of your focus.
 - To this point we have used several of the python built-in functions.
 However, it might be nice create our own functions!
 - Creating your own functions are a great way to nicely package reusable blocks of code.
 - Let's begin by looking at the last version of hello.py we discussed in the last session.
 ```python
 # Ask the user for their name, remove whitespace from the str and capitalize the first letter of each word